Roko-B/Roko-B/README.md

 - MySQL.

 I am looking for a part time summer job in the IT industry, for which I would be available throughout June and August.

-You can reach me trough my email address: rokobrlek404@gmail.com
+<br>You can reach me trough my email address: rokobrlek404@gmail.com

 #### Projects and interests:
+- I am fluent in both English and Croatian.
 - I am currently learning computational biology.
 - I am currently working on project using C++ to try to implement a faster version of the computational biology programs usually written in python.
 - I am very enthusiastic about mathematics, and have informal experience with proofs.
 I utilize math in the IT field by using mathematical modeling to come up with solutions to problems or optimizations to existing solutions.